NUWCDIVNPT/stig-manager/docs/installation-and-setup/data-and-permissions.rst

 ---------------------------------------------

 STIG Manager uses a set of Reference STIGs that it makes available for assignment to Assets, tracks Rule evaluation, and against which it calculates all metrics.
 These Reference STIGs must be imported and updated periodically as new STIGs are released or updates are made.
-It is responsibility of a User with the "Application Management" (or "admin") role to import these official STIGs and keep them updated.
+It is responsibility of a User with the "Application Management" (ie. "admin") privilege to import these official STIGs and keep them updated.
 Usually, these STIGs are released by DISA on a quarterly schedule.

 Wherever the content of a STIG is displayed (STIG Rules, Rule Titles, Rule Descriptions, Fix Texts, Severities, etc.) this data is drawn from the Reference STIG imported by the Application Manager.
 It is important to note the distinction here between STIG content and "Review" content, which is usually drawn from imported .ckl files or manual results inputted into STIG Manager by Reviewers.
 This "Review" content only affects the "Review" or "Evaluation" portion of the data displayed in STIG Manager.
 They cannot change Reference STIG content via .ckl imports.